The Four Kinds of Eggs (US)

 The eggs are washed at the crating point?
 Maybe.
 That doesn’t mean, though, especially for the pasture raised eggs, that they’re entirely clean.

 Even Safest Choice® pasteurized eggs’ shells can, because of handling by people down the line, have outer shells with some contamination.
-An egg or two break, and Sparky, who has been handling other eggs, without washing their hands, switches an egg or two from the broken carton to fill out the dozen.
+An egg or two break, in another box, and Sparky the Stocker, who has been handling other eggs, without washing their hands, adjusts an egg, or two, from the broken carton to fill out the dozen.

 Safe Handling Practices:

-- Ask the market to bag the egg crate separately, then put it in my recycle/re-use bag;
+- Ask the market to bag the egg crate separately, then put it in a recycle/re-use bag;

 - Inspect them for debris.
 Remove anything visible.